Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Andrew Heaney (7-6) for his 21st start of the season.
+- Dane Dunning (8-4) will take to the mound for the Rangers and make his 16th start of the season.

-- He has started 20 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.
+- In 15 starts this season, he's earned a quality start in seven of them.

-- Heaney has three starts in a row of five innings or more.
+- Dunning has made 14 starts of five or more innings in 15 chances this season, and averages 4.7 frames when he pitches.

-- He has made 20 appearances and finished five of them without allowing an earned run.
+- He has seven appearances this season with zero earned runs allowed out of his 23 chances this season.

 |Opponent